-When me and Taylor first started dating it was all rainbows and roses.
+When Taylor and I first started dating it was all rainbows and roses.
 Gifts were regularly sent to my house.
 Our letters to each other seemed like they were taken out of your favorite romance novel or movie.
-I woke up every morning to at least a three page text with words of how wonderful of a human being I am and how in love he is with me.
+I woke up every morning to at least a three-page text with words of how wonderful of a human being I am and how in love he is with me.

 I know Taylor still loves me.
 I can feel that even from 923 miles away but I thought that maybe I did something wrong or maybe I wasn’t as exciting as I once used to be when we first met.

-When I went in to see my social worker this month, I told her about the trouble I’ve been having with Taylor.
+When I went in to see my social worker this month, I told her about the trouble I’ve been having.
 She explained to me a theory called the five love languages.
-In this theory, each person has a “love language” or the primary way that they liked to be loved and how they show love: Receiving gifts, words of affirmation, quality time, physical touch and acts of service.
+In this theory, each person has a “love language” or the primary way that they liked to be loved and how they show love: Receiving gifts, words of affirmation, quality time, physical touch, and acts of service.

 You can find out what language you are here: http://www.5lovelanguages.com

-And besides that, what the hell was Taylor’s love language?
-I literally had no clue.
-So, I went on the hunt for some answers.
-Gary Chapman wrote a book on the five love languages and lo and behold there was a military edition!
+Gary Chapman wrote a book on the five love languages and, lo and behold, there was a military edition!
 I bought it the next day and anxiously awaited its arrival.

-It was safe to say he didn’t know…but we thought physical touch…maybe.
-So, I read and read.
-The book was amazing.
-It gave great examples of other military couples and their perspectives and what went wrong in their relationships, how they fixed it, etc. I was told in decadent detail what each language was and the different dialects within each language.
+The book is amazing.
+It gave great examples of other military couples, their perspectives and what went wrong in their relationships, how they fixed it, etc. I was told in decadent detail what each language was and the different dialects within each language.
 The best part was that at the end of each chapter there were different ways to appease a person with this love language and those ways were tailored to people in LDR’s, people who go months without seeing each other or even talking.

 I quickly realized that I was totally a “gifts” kind of girl.
 I like symbolism and the thought behind things, not necessarily expensive diamonds or a new BMW.
 I felt I did something wrong because Taylor didn’t even send a card on Valentine’s Day.
 I felt beyond loved and thought about when he used to send me drawings, etc. It all made sense.